swsvindland/FitnessBackend/Docs/BroSplit1.md

 # Bro Split 1
  - Full Gym

-This is a workout remenesent of the traditional bro-split.
+This is a workout reminiscent of the traditional bro-split.
 It is made up of 12 weeks, with 5 workouts a week.
 Each workout should take around 40-50 minutes.
 This is a great workout to start for beginners all the way up to intermediate lifters.
 But likely does not have enough volume for advanced lifters.

 ## Monday
 ### chest